japl-lang/JustAnotherJAPL/docs/bytecode.md

 - `0x01` -> Number
 - `0x02` -> String
 - `0x03` -> List literal (An heterogeneous dynamic array)
-- `0x04` -> Set literal  (An heterogeneous dynamic array without duplicates.
+- `0x04` -> Set literal  (An heterogeneous and unordered dynamic array without duplicates.
 Mirrors the mathematical definition of a set)
 - `0x05` -> Dictionary literal  (An associative array, also known as mapping)
 - `0x06` -> Tuple literal (An heterogeneous, static array)
 - `0x07` -> Function declaration